Hallucination Benchmark in Medical Visual Question Answering: Experiment and Results

 \section{Experiment and Results}

-The models were assessed in their default configurations, except for setting temperature as 0 and output token length as 1, thus allowing us to understand their innate capabilities within the context of the hallucination evaluation.
-We conducted an ablation study for various prompt styles, aiming to rigorously assess the models' performance (Table \ref{prompt}).
-The ablation study with LLaVA-v1.5-13B model confirms the effect of different prompting and shows that \textbf{L + D0} prompt is the best strategy for hallucination evaluation, which we used for further evaluation (Table \ref{ablation}).
+The model's performance is measured by the classification accuracy of the prediction's token.
+If the model provides a token other than the given options, the prediction is regarded as wrong and irrelevant (i.e. \# irr in Table \ref{acc}).
+If the model provides a token in the given options but a wrong answer, then the prediction is regarded as wrong only.
+We conduct an ablation study for various prompt styles, aiming to rigorously assess the models' performance (Table \ref{prompt}).
+The ablation study with the largest open source model that we use, LLaVA-v1.5-13B model, confirms the effect of different prompting and shows that \textbf{L + D0} prompt is the best strategy for hallucination evaluation, which we use for further evaluation (Table \ref{ablation}).

 The evaluation of hallucination for various models shows that the best LLaVA variant model is LLaVA-v1.5-13B model (Table \ref{acc}).
-Also, LLaVA-v1.5-7B model outperformed all the other variants including the medical domain finetuned LLaVA-med models.
-GPT-4-turbo-vision model outperformed LLaVA-v1.5-13B model on average, but LLaVA-v1.5-13B model performed better in \textbf{FAKE} and \textbf{SWAP} scenarios.
-GPT-4-turbo-vision model only performed better than LLaVA-v1.5-13B model in \textbf{NONE} scenario.
-However, regarding the number of irrelevant answers, LLaVA-v1.5 performed better than other models including GPT4.
+GPT-4-turbo-vision model outperforms LLaVA-v1.5-13B model on average, but LLaVA-v1.5-13B model performs better in \textbf{FAKE} and \textbf{SWAP} scenarios.
+Also, regarding the number of irrelevant answers, LLaVA-v1.5-13B performs better than other models including GPT-4-turbo-vision.
 This is also confirmed by qualitative analysis of samples of response (Table \ref{qualitative}).